Working Papers

 [expand]

 Some organizations are characterized by a conformity culture, where followers are expected to conform to the leadership’s behavior.
 In contrast, other organizations exhibit an anticonformity culture.
 What drives the variation in conformity culture across organizations?
-This paper provides a model of leadership and (anti)conformity culture in organizations.
-In a stylized coordination game with many followers and one leader, I analyze how conformity culture affects followers’ behavior and identify the optimal level of conformity.
-Conformity culture naturally helps coordination among followers, but it may also distort the performance of organizations when the leader is not well-informed.
-The optimal culture balances the two effects.
-I show that with strategic complementarity, conformity is optimal; whereas with strategic substitutes, anticonformity is optimal.
-The optimal culture achieves constrained efficiency.
+This paper develops a model of leadership and (anti)conformity culture in organizations with dispersed information.
+The optimal culture trades off coordination gains against informational losses.
+I show that with strategic complementarity, conformity is optimal; whereas with strategic substitutability, anticonformity is optimal.
+By showing how culture coordinates agents in organizations with dispersed knowledge—much like the price system coordinates agents in decentralized markets (Hayek, 1945)—I contribute to the theory of organizations centered on corporate culture (Kreps, 1990).
 Comparative statics of optimal culture sheds light on the origins of cultural variation across organizations from an informational perspective.
-The model offers a new perspective on the role of leadership and corporate culture in organizations.

 [/expand]